 CRITICISM OF ADVERSARIAL SYSTEM

-2. Sometimes protection of individual rights and presumption of innocence and benefit of doubt leads to release of a criminal.
+2. Sometimes protection of individual rights and a presumption of innocence and benefit of doubt leads to the release of a criminal.

-3. Evidences are presented by parties, sometimes parties intentionally take too long time to present them.
+3. Evidences are presented by parties, sometimes parties intentionally take a too long time to present them.

 4. The decision maker will hear only the evidences which the parties want to present because evidence gathering and presentation is fully controlled by parties.